Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Preliminaries

 0.25cm

 For permutation matrix, a slight modification of the rounding procedure is implemented.
 Simply speaking, once we get $\BPhi_i$, we estimate $\BG_i$ via

 where $\Pi_d$ is the set of all $d\times d$ permutation matrices.
 This linear assignment problem can be solved by the Hungarian algorithm in polynomial time~\cite{K55}.
-This is summarized in Algorithm~\ref{algo2}.
+The entire procedures are summarized in Algorithm~\ref{algo2}.

-How well do these algorithm work?
-If the noise $\BDelta$ is small, then one can easily invoke the classical matrix perturbation argument, e.g. Davis-Kahan theorem, to obtain a performance bound in terms of operator or Frobenius norm.
+How well do these algorithms work? {We consider the $\Od$ synchronization under additive Gaussian noise as an example.
+The data matrix $\BA_G$ can be naturally written into a spiked matrix model: $\BA_G = \BG\BG^{\top} + \BDelta$ where $\BDelta = \sigma\BW$.
+Note that without any noise, the top $d$ eigenvectors exactly give the group elements.} If the noise $\BDelta$ is small, then one can easily invoke the classical matrix perturbation argument, e.g. Davis-Kahan theorem (Theorem~\ref{thm:dk}), to obtain an error bound between the top $d$ eigenvectors and the planted group elements in terms of operator or Frobenius norm.
 Namely,